 What Are Sleep Disorders?

-The Center for Sleep Medicine treats the full range of sleep disorders, including the following conditions:
+The Mount Sinai Integrative Sleep Center treats the full range of sleep disorders, including the following conditions:

 - Obstructive Sleep Apnea (OSA): Periodic pauses of breathing associated with snoring and daytime sleepiness.
 This often results in poor quality sleep and daytime sleepiness.
 Most people are unaware that they have this problem but the health effects can result in hypertension, cardiac rhythm disturbances, stroke, and coronary artery disease.Treatments for obstructive sleep apnea include continuous positive airway pressure (CPAP), oral appliances, and surgery.

 - Central Sleep Apnea: Periodic pauses of breathing occurring when the brain temporarily stops signaling the muscles in charge of breathing.
 This disorder often develops in people with certain medical conditions, such as heart failure and stroke.Treatments for central sleep apnea include positive airway pressure (such as CPAP and adaptive servo-ventilation) and supplemental oxygen.